php-fig/fig-standards/proposed/virtual-path-matching.md

 /**
  * An example implementation of the above specification that finds a match
- * for a virtual path when given a mapping of paths to base paths and a
+ * for a logical path when given a mapping of paths to base paths and a
  * separator character.
  *
  * Note that this is only an example, and is not a specification in itself.